Skip to content

 Mute Host

-This can be used to temporarily ignore alarm notifications for specific hosts, reducing interference and focusing on important tasks, such as known temporary issues or during maintenance periods.
+This can be used to temporarily ignore alert notifications for specific hosts, reducing interference and focusing on important tasks, such as known temporary issues or during maintenance periods.

 1. On the host details page, click Mute Host;

-After configuration, returning to the host list will show a mute mark for muted hosts.
-During the mute period, you will not receive alarm notifications for that host, and related alarm events will be automatically stored in event management.
+After configuration, return to the host list where muted hosts will show a mute mark.
+During the mute period, you will not receive alert notifications for that host, and related alert events will automatically be stored in event management.
 You can view all muted hosts in Monitoring > Mute Management.

-To cancel muting, you can click "Cancel Mute" directly in the host details or operate in "Monitoring > Mute Management."
+To cancel muting, click "Cancel Mute" directly in the host details, or operate in "Monitoring > Mute Management."

 Feedback